 A legal block occurs when the blocker strikes the opponent, attacking the front side of the body, with his strike landing within the body’s framework.
 There is a range of intricacies to consider when identifying an illegal block, but they tend to fall outside of this definition of a legal block.

-In this article, we will show you the difference between legal and illegal blocks in football.
+This article will show you the difference between legal and illegal blocks in football.

 Legal Blocks In Football